marcelovani/cache_purger/README.txt

 Configuration
 =============
-Visit /admin/config/development/cachepurger
+Visit /admin/config/development/performance
-or via menus: Configuration > Development > Cache Purger
+or via menus: Configuration > Development > Performance

-If you tick 'Purge blocks cache automatically' Cache Purger will lush blocks cache when changes are made on entities and nodequeues, etc
+If you tick 'Purge blocks cache automaticaly when an update happens' Cache Purger will flush blocks cache when changes are made on entities and nodequeues, etc

-Visit the permissions page and set them accordingly
+Visit the permissions page and set them accordingly /admin/people/permissions#module-cache_purger

 Flushing blocks
 ===============